• Skip to primary navigation

 This rich berry cheesecake ice cream is 100% summer in a dessert!
 It features a creamy, tangy cheesecake base, ribboned with a sweet sauce made from blueberries, raspberries and strawberries.
 A crunchy graham cracker crumble adds the finishing touch, for all of the flavors of a classic cheesecake with less fuss!

-Whether it's no-bake cheesecake or cheesecake masquerading as ice cream, I love any dessert that turns a typically high-maintenance recipe into a low-effort treat.
+Whether it's no-bake cheesecake, cheesecake bars or cheesecake masquerading as ice cream, I love any dessert that turns a typically high-maintenance recipe into a low-effort treat.
 This berry cheesecake ice cream is exactly that type of recipe.

 It has that classic cream cheese flavor, chunks of toasty graham cracker crumbs, and a fruity berry compote swirled in for extra pizzazz.
 It tastes luxurious, but it's simple to whip up.
 You'll need less than 30 minutes of hands-on time to make it happen!